ScreenshotScribbler (scrscr)

 $ scrscr --caption "Scribble this caption" --screenshot example-input.png --output example-output.png

 The layout may be customized by using several command line options.
-The --help
+Display the help about all available commands and options:

 $ scrscr --help

-Following example defines all possible options including their default values:
+Following example defines all basic options including their default values:

 --caption "Example output with default options and long caption" \